SupeRuier/awesome-active-learning/subfields/practical_considerations.md

 Works:
 - Learning cost-sensitive active classifiers [2002, Artificial Intelligence] (206)
 - Active learning for cost-sensitive classification [2017, ICML] (25)

+## Noised data

+In classification, mislabeled or very ambiguous samples – like five that looks like six in MNIST – can be detrimental to the model.
+These data should be avoided in the selection.

+Works:
+- Sample Noise Impact on Active Learning [2021]

 ## Logged data